-The continuing success of New Zealand Sculpture OnShore relies on a large group of passionate and dedicated people - many of whom give their time and expertise voluntarily.
+The continuing success of NZ Sculpture OnShore relies on a large group of passionate and dedicated people - many of whom give their time and expertise voluntarily.

-Dee has extensive experience in the Not for Profit sector in fundraising and events, she has also owned her own business and worked extensively overseas.
+Dee has extensive experience in the not-for-profit sector in fundraising and events, and she has also owned her own business and worked extensively overseas.
 Previously as National Partnership Manager for the Graeme Dingle Foundation, Dee oversaw the national strategy for fundraising and was extensively involved in some exciting events.

 Her professional focus is working for an organisation that allows her to do more than just have a job, giving back to the community and doing something really worthwhile.